What We Do

 The Federal Energy Regulatory Commission (FERC) is the agency charged with evaluating whether the proposed route should be approved.
 FERC also coordinates with a variety of local and state agencies; however, the State Fire Marshal Agency does not participate in permitting or route approval.
 For citing and routing, please visit the FERC website.

 NSFM Pipeline Safety Section uses a risk-based method for scheduling pipeline inspections.
 Inspections include an evaluation of the operator's policies, procedures, training, and qualification records, along with field observation of practices and conditions.

 Damage Prevention Program

 The Nebraska Pipeline Safety Program works closely with all industry stakeholders to reduce third party damage to natural gas pipelines and helps to support the One Call Board of Directors and the Common Ground Nebraska organizations.
-At least 48 hours before excavating, any individual or company is required to contact the Nebraska 811 call center (dial 811 or 800-331-5666) so that operators can be notified to mark facilities.
+At least 48 hours before excavating, any individual or company is required to contact the Nebraska 811 call center (dial 811, Online, or 800-331-5666) so that operators can be notified to mark facilities.
 If an accident occurs, the NSFM Pipeline Safety Section investigates to determine whether the intrastate gas operator's damage prevention program was followed and also works with stakeholders to help prevent recurrences.
 The Office of the Nebraska Attorney General has the authority to issue civil penalties for violations of Nebraska pipeline laws.